-- 6. Principle 6: Respect the rights of security holders A listed entity should respect the rights of its security holders by providing them with appropriate information and facilities to allow them to exercise those rights effectively - 6.1 Recommendation 6.1
+6. Principle 6: Respect the rights of security holders - A listed entity should provide its security holders with appropriate information and facilities to allow them to exercise those rights as security holders effectively.

 A listed entity should provide information about itself and its governance to investors via its website.